• Skip to main content

 Quick and Easy Garlic Roasted Tomatoes

-These garlic roasted tomatoes are so easy to make, and done in thirty minutes!
+These garlic roasted tomatoes are so easy to make, and done in thirty minutes with mostly hands-off time!
 Summertime fresh cherry and grape tomatoes are incredible, and roasting them is one of the best ways to bring out their flavors.
-Use roasted tomatoes as a topping or to complement any dish!
+Keep a batch of these roasted tomatoes on hand as a topping for salads, sandwiches, bowls, or pasta!

 Garlic roasted tomatoes in clear glass container with spoon this recipe

 Get ready, because these garlic-infused, roasty tomatoes go with everything!
-They are delicious on their own, but adding roasted tomatoes to your recipes immediately makes them next-level.
+They are delicious on their own, but adding roasted tomatoes to your recipes immediately levels up the flavor.
 And with such a simple cooking process as roasting in the oven??
 Done and done.

-Roasting tomatoes is a great way to use up excess cherry or grape tomatoes from your garden or CSA.
-Don't get me wrong -- I have shamelessly eaten pounds of raw garden cherry tomatoes in one sitting (that's right, POUNDS) and thoroughly enjoyed every bite (though I did get a little acid reflux... worth it).
-But with a lot of fresh produce, sometimes you just need to move beyond raw veggies to enjoy the variety of flavors you can produce (oh, you know that pun is intended).
-Currently, I do not have access to a garden with fresh cherry tomatoes, but I still buy extras at the farmers market or store just to make garlic roasted tomatoes on the reg.
+Roasting tomatoes is also a great way to use up excess cherry or grape tomatoes from your garden or CSA share.
+Don't get me wrong—I have shamelessly eaten pounds of raw garden cherry tomatoes in one sitting (not exaggerating) and thoroughly enjoyed every bite (though I did get a little acid reflux... worth it).
+But with a lot of fresh tomatoes, it's nice to have a variety of flavor-enhancing methods in your back pocket.
+For instance, roasted tomatoes can be used to make a delicious homemade roasted cherry tomatoes soup or even a homemade pizza sauce.

 Cherry and grape tomatoes in clear glass bowl